The Lending and Secured Finance Review: Philippines

 ii Amendments to the Manual of Regulations on Foreign Exchange Transactions

 The BSP introduced amendments to the Manual of Regulations on Foreign Exchange Transactions, which is a consolidation of all regulations governing foreign exchange transactions.
-The amendments aim to liberalise the restrictions applicable to private sector foreign currency-denominated loans, among others.
+The amendments aim to liberalise the restrictions applicable to private sector foreign currency-denominated loans, among other things.

 Under prior BSP regulations, prior approval must be secured to enter into a private sector foreign currency-denominated loan.